arangrhie/MemPanG23/Part2_Evaluation.md

 awk '{print $1"\t"$6"\t"$5}' mashmap/mashmap.out | sort –u
 ```

-Below is a simple view of the contigs and their relative orientation to the reference.
+<details><summary>Below is a simple view of the contigs and their relative orientation to the reference.</summary>
 ```
 contig-0000075	chr5	-
 contig-0000088	chr1	+